Codesai/website/_posts/2017-08-20-cop-builders-and-fluid-interfaces.md

 <script src="https://gist.github.com/trikitrok/1cb8b24f085cb6993b2eaa59ff60e895.js"></script>

-As it happened with *named parameters*, we also have to be careful of not accidentally sweeping hidden CoM in the form of [data clumps](http://www.informit.com/articles/article.aspx?p=1400866&seqNum=8) under the rug when we use the [Introduce Parameter Object](https://refactoring.com/catalog/introduceParameterObject.html) refactoring.
+In this particular case, all the parameters to the function were semantically related, since they were parameters of the clustering algorithm, but in many cases all parameters aren't related.
+So, as we saw in our [previous post](/2017/07/two-examples-of-connascence-of-position) for *named parameters*, we have to be careful of not accidentally sweeping hidden CoM in the form of [data clumps](http://www.informit.com/articles/article.aspx?p=1400866&seqNum=8) under the rug when we use the [Introduce Parameter Object](https://refactoring.com/catalog/introduceParameterObject.html) refactoring.

 In any case, what it's clear is that **introducing a parameter object produces much less expressive code than introducing named parameters**.
 So how to *gain semantics while removing CoP* in languages without *named parameters*?